Austin to New Orleans drive time is around nine hours straight, but why would you want to go direct when there are so many cool stop offs on the way?

 Drive from Austin to New Orleans and I’d definitely recommend making a stop at Oak Alley Plantation.

 Walk up the main entrance of the Oak Alley Plantation and you’ll be wowed.
 I guarantee.
 Huge oak trees flank the driveway, ones that were rooted long before the plantation was established but seem totally made for it.
+I’ve written a whole post about what to expect from the inside of Oak Alley here.

 You’re in plantation country now and Oak Alley is one of the grandest ones to see.
 On site you’ll find a re-creation of the slaves quarters, along with some of the tools and apparatus they’d use to control them.
 There are also displays set out as odes to the slaves who’d made the plantation what it is today and what happened to them in the end.